K.C. Strings C Extensions

 * The Finger board needs to be about 1cm in side thickness

 The top of the scroll needs to be at least 1.5 cm below the projected "neck projection line" (for standard use) (shown in the picture above in dotted blue-green).
 The finger board needs to be about 1 cm in side thickness.

-all parts for installation come with the extension.
+The Wood Shim and extra long Extension Body are cut down to fit individual scrolls.
+Instructions and all parts for installation come with the extension.
 A craftsman with hand plane and tool skills can do the work.

-|BXTGCW||Wood Gated-C Bass Extension
+Gated-C Brass Bass Extension

-The Gated C-Extension will still work even if the scroll is at or above the neck projection line and
+What to do if the scroll is at or above the neck projection line: